10 Common Hazards in Food Processing

 Fire and Combustion Hazards

-Fire and combustion can be prevalent food processing hazards.
-Many plants work with flammable materials and combustible particles.
-Facilities with ovens or other cooking equipment contain flammable gases
+Many plants work with flammable and combustible materials.
+Ovens or other cooking equipment contain flammable gases, which are potential hazards.

 4